dannygaray60/toziuha-night-oota/README.md

 # Toziuha Night - Order of the Alchemists
 Free Metroidvania inspired on Castlevania Order of Ecclesia

+#Note:
+Only Source code is under MIT license.
+The assets (images, music, sprites etc) aren't free and some assets rights are properties for their owners

 This is a free opensource metroidvania inspired by Castlevania Order of Ecclesia.
 This game still is on development.
 Please try the game and search bugs or make me feature requests :D